-- Interim suspension may be imposed only: a) to ensure the safety and well-being of members of the University community or preservation of University property; b) to ensure the student's own physical or emotional safety and well-being; or c) if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the University. - 2.
-During the interim suspension, a student shall be denied access to the residence halls and/ or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the Dean of Students, or designee, may determine to be appropriate.
+- Interim suspension may be imposed only: a)

+to ensure the safety and well-being of

+members of the University community or

+preservation of university property; b) to

+ensure the student's own physical or

+emotional safety and well-being; or c) if the

+student poses an ongoing threat of

+disruption of, or interference with, the

+normal operations of the University.

+- 2. During the interim suspension, a student shall be denied access to the residence halls and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the Dean of Students, or designee, may determine to be appropriate.

+- 3. The interim suspension does not replace the regular student conduct process.